 Funded by the MVLA High School Foundation, the Tutorial Center supports academic achievement for students of all ability levels.
 Students can come to the Center to get help in all subjects as well as prepare for quizzes, tests, SAT/ACT and AP exams.
 The Center is a great place to do homework, to get help from tutors, or use computers, and other reference materials.
-The Center is open daily, Monday - Friday from 8:00 AM - 4:30 PM.
+The Center is open daily, Monday - Thursday from 8:00 AM - 4:30 PM, and Friday from 7:30 AM - 4:00 PM.

 Tutors are recruited from a variety of sources including peer tutors who are successful high school students, and adult volunteers from the community.
-Tutoring sessions are conducted on a one-on-one basis.
+Tutoring sessions are conducted on a one-on-one and group basis.
 All of the Tutorial Center's services are free to the students.

-For more information please call (650) 960-8474, or e-mail to quyen.nguyen@mvla.net.
+For more information please e-mail the coordinator at esmeralda.paredes@mvla.net.